cube-drone/tex_avery/vancouver_2029.md

 ### Unresponsives ###

-Some brains, after experiencing particular trauma, refuse to connect to the outside world after being placed in their tanks.
-They concoct elaborate fantasies inside their own shells and refuse to communicate with the outside.
+Some brains, after being plugged into the Ancients' Network, refuse to connect to the outside world.
+They concoct elaborate fantasies inside their own shell and will not interact.

+The policy for dealing with unresponsives differs from network to network, but most of them are willing to keep the brains plugged in until their payments are past due, at which point they are disconnected and discarded.

+For the player, bending the universe too much in absurd directions will trigger one of the 'you were an unresponsive the whole time' endings.

 Strong AI
 ---------